rageappliedgame/HatAsset/README.txt

 Additionally I have included the AssetManager.zip.
 This archive includes AssetManager package that was used to test the asset.
 Use this package only if current version of the AssetManager (https://github.com/rageappliedgame/AssetManager) is not compatible with the HAT asset.

+For managing XML data files and visualizing/analyzing data, refer to the accompanying widget (https://github.com/rageappliedgame/HATWidget).